If you’re a Veteran then you’ve probably heard about VA home loans.

 A no down payment home loan with no mortgage insurance.

-In this article we’re going to cover everything there is to know about VA home loans.
+In this article we’re going to cover everything there is to know about VA loans.

-A VA home loan is a mortgage that is guaranteed by the U.S. Department of Veterans Affairs.
-They are issued by private lenders that are approved by the VA.
+- A VA home loan is a mortgage that is guaranteed by the U.S. Department of Veterans Affairs

 Who is Eligible